 It can be difficult to get paying clients when you have no case studies in your portfolio – but this doesn’t need to remain the case for very long.
 Not having the images to show off your skills will prevent some potential clients signing up as paying customers.

-So, you need to get some smaller projects in place before you go hard on your marketing.
+So, you need to get some smaller projects under your belt as an interior designer before you go hard on your marketing.

 To do this, offer your services for free to some clients who are willing to let you work your magic on their project.
 This doesn’t need to be a major project, it can be a small styling project for a family member or a friend.

-The most important part of these ‘experience projects’ is to get that photography that really showcases your brand, get it on your website, and you are ready to continue with your interior design journey.
+The most important part of these ‘experience projects’ is to get that photography that really showcases your brand, get it on your website, and you are ready to continue with building a successful interior design business.